“A Beginner’s Guide to the Many Forms of Self Care”

 CASS is an amazing DC area non-profit that combats street harassment and assault.
 CASS is behind the prolific “You Deserve to be Respected” campaign you have likely seen while traveling in the Metro.
 It also provides anti-harassment training at bars and restaurants, increases public awareness, and advocates for policy changes.

 Kim Pendleton is a women’s studies professor, women’s empowerment coach, vision boarding guru, entrepreneur extraordinaire, and dear friend.
-I would never have started Woven Psyche without Kim’s encouragement and business savvy, and she is my favorite person to co-host activities and events with.
+I would never have started Woven Psyche without Kim’s encouragement and business savvy, and I love co-hosting activities and events with her.

 Little Salon is one of the coolest events you can possibly attend in D.C.
 It brings old school salon performances by different artists to a different home in a different D.C. neighborhood every month.
 If you’re hoping to catch burlesque belly dancing, a reading by a local science writer, stand-up comedy, amazing visual art, free samples from local breweries, and Bulgarian choir singing all in one evening, Little Salon is the place for you.

 LouLou Boutiques is a DC based retail chain that has expanded well outside the District and is known for its reasonably priced jewelry, handbags and other accessories.
 Woven Psyche has provided tarot readings at “sip and shop” events in collaboration with LouLou’s Dupont Circle store.

 The Outrage is a female founded activist apparel company and community space that donates with every purchase.
 It is a great place to pick up feminist swag and is doing super cool things in the District and beyond.